Does 100% Wool Rug Shed?

 Why Does A Wool Rug Shed?

-Rugs made of wool tend to shed due to the fiber’s propensity to tear and break when irritated.
+Wool rugs are made of natural fibers that tend to shed due to their propensity to tear and break when irritated.

-In the same way, the fiber in a rug produced from dryer wool is much more fragile.
-So, it will shed much earlier and very poorly.
+The fiber in rugs produced from dryer wool is more fragile, leading to shedding much earlier and poorly.

 The durability of your wool rug, including how long it will last and how much it will shed, can vary depending on the materials used to make it.